eduardo-antunes/accent.nvim/README.md

 closer to white to highlight syntax stuff.
 In this version, this logic is flipped.
 This comes from a perception that syntax stuff is what is in least demand to be highlighted, because it's easily recognizable, so the more readable color is applied to user defined things, like identifiers and such.
+Furthermore, the accent color is reserved for strings and certain UI elements; numbers, for instance, are not highlighted.
+This more reserved use of the accent color makes it pop out more.
 Other differences are, in no particular order:

+* New color: lime;
 * Brighter color for comments, to make them stand out more;
 * Better cursorline support.
 In the original, the default background is still used for certain elements even when cursorline is enabled;
 * Explicit support for treesitter (mostly to stop it from overusing the accent color);
-* Added lime color;
 * Support for the following new options:
   * `accent_deuteranopia`
   * `accent_terminal`